The historic Calumet Building on West Chippewa Street in downtown Buffalo could be in for new ownership and a major overhaul.

 Designed by Esenwein & Johnson, the Art Nouveau structure, located at the corner of West Chippewa and Franklin streets, is celebrating its 100th birthday this year.
 The building's unusual facade features an extravagant display of terra cotta stalks and leaves that seem to climb up the face of the building to meet rows of sunflowers at the cornice.

-The name Calumet, which is spelled out in tile relief above one of its West Chippewa entrances, is a reference to a long-stemmed ceremonial pipe used by Native Americans.
-The building's stem designs resemble those found on the pipes.
+The name Calumet, which is spelled out in tile relief above one entrance, is a reference to a long-stemmed ceremonial pipe used by Native Americans.
+The building's stem designs resemble those on the pipes.

 After purchasing the then-derelict building, Goldman had the building's steel frame restored and had damaged and missing sections of the terra cotta replicated by Boston Valley Terra Cotta.